 Can my company hire students without participating in on-campus activities?

 Although we highly recommend engaging with our students to establish your brand on campus, you can still hire students without visiting.
 If you only wish to post job opportunities, BusinessKnight is our internal job portal that is accessible by students and alumni.
-Click on the link to create an account and start posting your opportunities.

 Can I recruit students for unpaid internships?